-Nigeria Status Sub-national Status Pentavalent vaccine (Penta3) coverage among 1-year-olds in 2018 57% DTP3 vaccine coverage among 1-year-olds in 2018.
-90% or more in States such as Lagos and Ekiti while it is as low as 7% in Sokoto and 11% in Zamfara.
-57% Hib3 vaccine coverage among 1-year-olds in 2018.
-PCV3 coverage among 1-year-olds in 2018 57% PCV3 coverage among 1-year-olds in 2018.
-90% or more in States such as Lagos and Ekiti while it is as low as 6% in Sokoto and 9% in Zamfara.
+Sub-national Status Pentavalent vaccine (Penta3) coverage among 1-year-olds in 2018 90% or more in States such as Lagos and Ekiti while it is as low as 7% in Sokoto and 11% in Zamfara.

+57% PCV3 coverage among 1-year-olds in 2018.

+PCV3 coverage among 1-year-olds in 2018 90% or more in States such as Lagos and Ekiti while it is as low as 6% in Sokoto and 9% in Zamfara.
+Global Targets & Standards Water, sanitation and hygiene" SDG 6.1: Achieve universal and equitable access to safe and affordable drinking water for all by 2030.
+SDG 6.2: Achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women, girls and those in vulnerable situations by 2030.